-On October 3, 2012 in conjunction with the Community Foundation's Annual Dinner Event the Cosmopolitan Club of Rockford granted $6,000 with the announcement of this year's Uram Award.
-Congratulations to Jean Morrow as the 2012 recipient of this year's Charles G. Uram award.
+On October 10, 2013 in conjunction with the Community Foundation's Annual Dinner Event, the Cosmopolitan Club of Rockford granted $6,000 with the announcement of this year's Uram Award.
+Congratulations to Roger Reithmeier, nominated by Carpenter's Place, the 2013 recipient of this year's Charles G. Uram award.
 The award recognizes and celebrates the achievements of a person who embodies the values demonstrated by the late Charles (Chuck) G Uram.

 The Charles G Uram Lifetime Service Award recognizes and celebrates the achievements of a person who embodies the values demonstrated by the late Charles G Uram.
-Also Congrats to the runners up Roberta (Bobbie) Holzworth, nominated by the YMCA and Webbs Norman, nominated by RAMP; both organizations received $500 cash grants.
+Also Congrats to the runners up Mike Broski, nominated by the YMCA, and Dave Rydell, nominated by Rockford Rescue Mission; both organizations received $500 cash grants.